-'This project received grant funding from the Australian Government through the Australian Heritage Grants Program.'
+'This project received grant funding from the Australian Government.'

 If you erect signage in relation to the project, the signage must contain an acknowledgement of the grant.

 13. Probity

 We will make sure that the grant opportunity process is fair, according to the published guidelines, incorporates appropriate safeguards against fraud, unlawful activities and other inappropriate conduct and is consistent with the CGRGs.